-CIP will make every effort to deliver the Summer School as advertised on its website, but the course may be cancelled under exceptional circumstances.
+CIP and RGS will make every effort to deliver the Summer School as advertised, but the course may be cancelled under exceptional circumstances.

 Cancellations received within 14 days from the date when the payment of the fee is made will receive a full refund.